ddiem-ri-4D/epiTCR/README.md

 - `--chain` specify the chain(s) to use (ce, cem).
 You can select ce (cdr3b+epitope), cem (cdr3b+epitope+mhc).
 Default: ce

 ## Output file
-epiTCR without mhc outputs a table with 4 columns: CDR3b sequences, epitopes sequences, MHC full length, and predict for each pair of TCR/epitope.
+epiTCR with mhc outputs a table with 4 columns: CDR3b sequences, epitopes sequences, MHC full length, and predict for each pair of TCR/epitope.
 The example output file is under test/output/output_prediction.csv

 ## References